 They Let Go of Perfectionism

 As someone who is also a perfectionist, I can totally relate to checking and rechecking my work well past the point of productivity.
 Perfect is an unrealistic expectation, and spending too much time trying to reach it means we aren’t spending as much time making real progress in other areas.
+Seriously, if I only published my work once it was perfect, I would literally never publish ANYTHING.

 I’m certainly not suggesting you put out work you know is subpar, but once you’ve checked and double checked your work, accept that it’s done and move on.
+No one can ever benefit from your work if you never put it out into the world.

 They Know How They Work Best

 There are plenty of articles available online that will tell you what the absolute most productive work schedule is.
 Some will tell you that you need to be getting up at 5 am and working for a couple of hours before the rest of the world is up and at ‘em.
 Others will tell you to schedule items from your to-do list directly on your calendar for certain times.
 Others will tell you batch scheduling or the Pomodoro technique are best.
-And while all of these are effective for someone (and probably lots of someones, given their popularity), that doesn’t mean they are right for everyone.
+And while all of these are effective for someone (and probably lots of someones, given their popularity), that doesn’t mean they are right for EVERYONE.

 Over time, you will learn when and how you work most productively.
 At the end of the day, the absolute most productive people are super productive because they know exactly how they work most productively.